New College of Florida: 2024 book dumping

-Reactions

 New College president Richard Corcoran issued a statement acknowledging frustration over the book dumping while criticizing media coverage.
-Christopher Rufo, a member of New College's board of trustees, reposted pictures of the dumped books on Twitter and said: "We abolished the gender studies program.
+Christopher Rufo, of New College's board of trustees, reposted pictures of the dumped books on Twitter boasting "We abolished the gender studies program.
 Now we're taking out the trash".
 Two spokespeople for Governor Ron DeSantis also posted statements on Twitter applauding the dumping, with press secretary Jeremy Redfern calling it "putting gender studies books in the garbage" and communications director Bryan Griffin referring to the dumped books as propaganda.

 Outrage was voiced in the community.
 The ACLU of Florida criticized the book dumping, referring to it as a "brazen act of censorship" and "direct attack on the voices of LGBTQ+ individuals".

 Governance

 New College is governed by a 13-member board of trustees.
 One member is the chair of the faculty senate or equivalent, one is the student body president, six are appointed by the governor, and five are appointed by the board of governors.
 The appointments are subject to confirmation by the state senate and serve staggered five-year terms.
 This composition is specified by Section 7(c), Article IX of the state constitution.
 Previously, there were 12 trustees who serve staggered four-year terms.
 Of the twelve members, three were residents of Sarasota County and two were from Manatee County.

 In December 2023, the American Association of University Professors sanctioned New College of Florida for violating standards of academic governance.
 In response, a spokesperson for New College of Florida called the sanction a "headline grab" and claimed "the AAUP lacks the authority to sanction New College of Florida, or any college or university for that matter."

+In a 2025 Department of Government Efficiency report, it was highlighted that spending at New College was the highest in the state.
+According to the report the cost to produce an undergraduate degree at New College was $494,715, with the second highest cost to produce an undergraduate degree in Florida being $154,213 at Florida Polytechnic University.